Christine Eunmi Shin

 Director & Founder

-Christine has served as the chair of the Palo Alto branch of the National Guild of Piano Teachers and adjudicated for the National Guild of Piano Auditions.
+Christine and New Mozart School of Music have been featured in Metro Newspaper and Washington Square Magazine, San Jose State University’s alumni publication.
+She has also served as Chair of the Palo Alto branch of the National Guild of Piano Teachers and has adjudicated for National Guild Piano Auditions.